Malta Tramways

 There was no immediate extension of the track to Mosta.

 The tracks ran on the road parallel to the Valletta-Mdina railway line, which allowed the traffic system to be used by cars and buses in the ruin.
 The road operation was terminated after the bankruptcy of the company on December 15, 1929 and the infrastructure was rebuilt.

 In 2008, the Halcrow report suggested the government reintroduce two tram lines in Malta: Valletta to Sliema along the coast road, and Valletta to Ta' Qali.
 The report was largely overlooked, as the government focused on reforming the bus transport.
 In 2016 the government announced a new study on reintroducing the tram.
 The new study, which is expected by late 2020, should also look at metro and monorail options.

+In 2026, new plans will likely be presented for the proposal of a light rail system, connecting the harbour area with the towns more inland.
+This plan substitutes the earlier presented Malta Metro plan.